"Redemption takes time" FLASH FICTION --- My first story.

+Earth?
 Over two thousand years have passed since I left the place of my birth.
-Only a four weeks journey from the other side of the galaxy, how could I refuse?
+It is but a four-week journey from the other side of the galaxy.
+How could I refuse?

 As we drop out of warp, mother Earth comes into view.
 The sight of her resurfaces, buried memories, painful memories.

 It takes us mere moments to reach the surface of the planet.
 Now, gliding just above a lush green landscape, we move silently toward a gleaming metropolis in the distance.

 Arriving in the city center, our ship docks alongside other interstellar vessels.
 Once disembarked, we were greeted by the children I had left behind.
 A multitude of smiling faces chanting in unison, “Father, Father, Father!”

 “Father, this is our gift to end all your sorrows," says my first son, as he raises his hand toward his brothers and sisters.